Années folles: American influence

 American culture of the Roaring Twenties had a substantial influence on France, which imported jazz, the Charleston, and the shimmy, as well as cabaret and nightclub dancing.
 Interest in American culture increased in the Paris of the 1920s, and shows and stars of Broadway theatre introduced as innovations for the élite and were imitated thereafter.

 This was the case for the famous Revue Nègre in 1925 at the Théâtre des Champs-Élysées.
 Josephine Baker danced the Charleston almost naked, with provocative gestures set to music by Sidney Bechet.
 Important Paris designers like Paul Poiret fought to design clothes for her.
-Inspired and influenced by the French Colonial Empire, Josephine Baker put on La Folie du Jour in 1926, and from the cafés chantants, also successfully picked up popular songs such as La Petite Tonkinoise by Vincent Scotto.
+Inspired and influenced by the French Colonial Empire, Josephine Baker appeared in the revue La Folie du jour in 1926, and from the cafés chantants, also successfully picked up popular songs such as "La Petite Tonkinoise" by Vincent Scotto.
 In 1927 she starred in the silent film Siren of the Tropics, which opened to rave reviews.
-The 1930 song J'ai Deux Amours enshrined Baker as a full-featured star of Parisian nightlife, who not only danced, but also commented on the music and did comedy.
+The 1930 song "J'ai deux amours" enshrined Baker as a full-featured star of Parisian nightlife, who not only danced, but also commented on the music and did comedy.

 While she appeared at the Folies Bergère, Baker opened her own nightclub, called "Chez Joséphine", in the rue Fontaine.